GoPro (NASDAQ:GPRO) Updates FY 2021 Earnings Guidance

-In other GoPro news, SVP S Aimee Lapic sold 4,836 shares of the company’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $9.33, for a total transaction of $45,119.88.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CEO Nicholas Woodman sold 200,000 shares of the company’s stock in a transaction on Tuesday, August 24th.
-The stock was sold at an average price of $10.21, for a total value of $2,042,000.00.
-Following the transaction, the chief executive officer now directly owns 629,015 shares in the company, valued at approximately $6,422,243.15.
+In other news, SVP S Aimee Lapic sold 4,836 shares of GoPro stock in a transaction on Friday, October 15th.
+The stock was sold at an average price of $9.06, for a total transaction of $43,814.16.
+The sale was disclosed in a filing with the SEC, which is available at this link.
+Also, CEO Nicholas Woodman sold 200,000 shares of GoPro stock in a transaction on Monday, October 25th.
+The shares were sold at an average price of $8.90, for a total value of $1,780,000.00.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 614,509 shares of company stock worth $5,908,383.
-19.54% of the stock is owned by corporate insiders.
+Insiders sold a total of 414,509 shares of company stock worth $3,866,383 over the last 90 days.
+Insiders own 20.32% of the company’s stock.

-Several hedge funds have recently bought and sold shares of GPRO.
-Morgan Stanley lifted its stake in shares of GoPro by 16.7% in the 2nd quarter.
-Morgan Stanley now owns 1,668,763 shares of the company’s stock valued at $19,440,000 after purchasing an additional 238,539 shares during the period.
-UBS Group AG lifted its stake in shares of GoPro by 2.7% in the 3rd quarter.
-UBS Group AG now owns 160,911 shares of the company’s stock valued at $1,506,000 after purchasing an additional 4,207 shares during the period.
-Finally, Janus Henderson Group PLC bought a new stake in shares of GoPro in the 3rd quarter valued at $110,000.
-61.79% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Janus Henderson Group PLC purchased a new position in GoPro in the third quarter valued at about $110,000.
+UBS Group AG grew its stake in GoPro by 2.7% in the third quarter.
+UBS Group AG now owns 160,911 shares of the company’s stock valued at $1,506,000 after purchasing an additional 4,207 shares in the last quarter.
+Finally, Morgan Stanley grew its stake in GoPro by 16.7% in the second quarter.
+Morgan Stanley now owns 1,668,763 shares of the company’s stock valued at $19,440,000 after purchasing an additional 238,539 shares in the last quarter.
+Hedge funds and other institutional investors own 61.79% of the company’s stock.

 GoPro Company Profile